Bank

 What type of lender is Ynb?

 Ynb is classified as an bank based on our research.
 Banks are FDIC-insured depository institutions offering a range of mortgage products.
-They have a mix of business (40%) and personal loans in their portfolio.
+The majority of their loans (61%) are for business purposes.

 What entities does Ynb fund loans under?

 Ynb originates mortgages through 2 different lending entities.
-The most common include Ynb and The Yukon Natl Bank.
+The most common include The Yukon Natl Bank and Ynb.
 These are the legal entity names that appear on recorded mortgage documents.

 Where is Ynb most active?

-Based on recorded mortgages, Ynb is most active in Oklahoma, Missouri, and Indiana.
+Based on recorded mortgages, Ynb is most active in Oklahoma, Missouri, and Florida.

 How many loans has Ynb originated?